Sunday, September 29, 2019

 Also thanks to E, R and Monsieur S. in Ouaga for their insight into the Larlé Naaba and Mossi culture, as well as Nuno’s expert contribution with the visuals.

-Our other Burkina-Faso music posts:
+Our other Mossi music posts:

 El Hadji Hamado Kanazoe - Maitre Coranique Secteur 19 Vol. 1 here